openhab/openhabian/docs/openhabian-amanda.md

 Note: the raw SD card backup was left out for the AWS S3 config, as that would require a lot of bandwidth and runtime.

-openHABian setup routine will create cron entries in `/etc/cron.d/amanda` to start all backups every night at 01:00AM, and to run a check at 06:00PM.
+openHABian setup routine will create cron entries in `/etc/cron.d/amanda` to start all backups you select every night at 01:00AM.

 ## Backup